unpoller/unpoller.github.io/documentation/docs/help/docker_faq.md

 **Where are the Docker images?**

-Images are available on [Docker Hub](https://hub.docker.com/r/golift/unifi-poller/tags)
+Images are available on [GHCR.io](https://github.com/unpoller/unpoller/pkgs/container/unpoller)

 Linux images are available for `386`, `amd64`, `arm32v6` and `arm64v8` architectures.
 There is no need to specify an architecture tag, docker will pull the correct image